Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 Banana Shake vs Protein Powder Shake

 For most Indian gym beginners, a banana shake made with milk, curd, and peanut butter is enough.
 You do not need whey protein to start building muscle.
-Add it only if your total daily protein is consistently below your goal.
+If you want more ideas, see our list of protein shakes without powder.
+Add whey only if your total daily protein is consistently below your goal.

 Can Diabetics Have Banana Shake?